microsoft/typespec/README.md

 TypeSpec is excellent for generating many different API description formats, client and service code, documentation, and many other assets.
 All this while keeping your TypeSpec definition as a single source of truth.

-Using TypeSpec, you can create reusable patterns for all aspects of an API using TypeSpec libraries.
-It has a rich linter framework with the ability to check for and flag known anti-patterns as well as an emitter framework that lets you be in control of the output to ensure it follows the patterns you want.
-Enabling the use of patterns establishes "guardrails" for API designers and makes it easier to follow best practices than to deviate from them.
-TypeSpec promotes highly quality and regular API designs that adhere to best practices by construction.
+Using TypeSpec, you can create reusable patterns for all aspects of an API and package those reusable patterns into libraries.
+These patterns establish "guardrails" for API designers and makes it easier to follow best practices than to deviate from them.
+TypeSpec also has a rich linter framework with the ability to flag anti-patterns as well as an emitter framework that lets you control of the output to ensure it follows the patterns you want.

 ## [Installation](https://typespec.io/docs)